-Much deeper analysis of national legal and regulatory systems and structures will be required in order to fully assess regional harmonization efforts.
+A much deeper analysis of national legal and regulatory systems and structures will be required in order to fully assess regional harmonization efforts.
 Together with the New Markets Lab (NML), we have developed three country case studies.
-These measure and assess the pace of national efforts to implement regional seed measures.
+These measures assess the pace of national efforts to implement regional seed measures.
 They also investigate the impact of regional harmonization on the effort that seed companies and other stakeholders expend in navigating the regulatory process for seeds.
-A particular focus is on variety release and registration.
+A particular focus is on a variety of releases and registration.

-Since 2016, we have been working with a range of seed companies to help them get varieties listed in the regional catalogues (EAC, etc.).
-We also continue to assess the legal, policy and regulatory systems for seed and agriculture in general in Sub-Saharan Africa.
+Since 2016, we have been working with a range of seed companies to help them get varieties listed in the regional catalogs (COMESA, SADC, etc.).
+We also continue to assess the legal, policy, and regulatory systems for seed and agriculture in general in Sub-Saharan Africa.